Time now for our “Life & Info” segment, where we focus on information would you hope for useful for your everyday life.

 “We used to only be able to walk around the park over there, but now it’s nice to have more places to check out.
 We also like that it’s turned into a place where people can actually come to instead of just looking at the island from afar.”

-Plus, there is a plant atelier – basically a plant workshop – where they have classes on how to grow your plants better.
+Now plus, there is a plant atelier – basically a plant workshop – where they have classes on how to grow your plants better.

 And it’s not your everyday pub.

-The bus numbers are posted on the official website of Nodeul Island so you should check them out before making your way there.
+So the bus numbers are posted on the official website of Nodeul Island so you should check them out before making your way there.

 It should take about ten minutes to get to the island from there.